 6. Pool Hilton Points

 You can transfer up to 500,000 Hilton points to up to 10 friends and family members each year, and it won’t cost you a thing.
 By pooling your Hilton points with others, you might be able to boost a pal’s points balance so they can afford a better or longer award stay.

 7. Donate Hilton Points to Charity

-Donating Hilton points will also reset your points expiration, so it’s a great way to keep your points alive and do some good.
+Donating points will also reset your points expiration, so it’s a great way to keep your Hilton points from expiring and do some good.

-You can also combine points with cash for award nights, and if you have Hilton elite status of any kind (which you’ll get complimentary with any of the AMEX Hilton cards, including the Hilton Honors American Express Ascend Card, Hilton Honors Aspire Card from American Express, The Hilton Honors American Express Business Card, and the Hilton Honors American Express Card), you’ll get the 5th night free on award stays of 5+ consecutive nights.
+You can also combine points with cash for award nights, and if you have elite Hilton status of any kind (which you’ll get complimentary with any of the Amex Hilton cards, including the Hilton Honors American Express Surpass Card, Hilton Honors Aspire Card from American Express, and the Hilton Honors American Express Card, you’ll get the fifth night free on award stays of five or more consecutive nights.

 You’ve got other options for redeeming Hilton points outside of hotel stays, but the value you’ll get is almost always lousy in comparison: